Skip to main content

 Observation

-I noticed that level5.py already had the MD5 hash-comparison logic but no file-reading loop, and that Python's file.readlines() attaches a trailing newline to every entry, which suggested adding a loop with line stripping so each candidate is hashed cleanly before comparison.
+level5.py already has the MD5 comparison but no file-reading loop, and Python's readlines() leaves a trailing newline on every entry.
+So add a loop that strips each line before hashing it.

 Open level5.py and add code that reads dictionary.txt line by line.
 Each line includes a trailing newline character - remove it before hashing.
 Use line[:-1] (slice off the last character) or line.strip().
 When the hash matches, set user_pw to that word and break.